 3.2.2.
 A list of all output variables which are controlled by “The System” shall be provided and an explanation given, in each case, of whether the control is direct or via another vehicle system.
 The range of control (paragraph 2.7.) exercised on each such variable shall be defined.

 3.2.3.
-Limits defining the boundaries of functional operation including ODD-limits shall be stated where appropriate to automated driving system performance.
+Limits defining the boundaries of functional operation including ODD-limits shall be stated where appropriate to automated lane keeping system performance.

 3.2.4 Interaction concept with the driver when ODD limits are reached shall be explained including the list of types of situations in which the system will generate a transition demand to the driver.